Yaroslav-Bondar/irregular-verb-trainer-MVC-/README.md

  }
  ```

-> **Warning**: It is not recommended to change the structure of the json file with the list of verbs, since the program code is adapted for it.

 ## Purposes:
   - When I started learning English irregular verbs, I had paper and a pen.
 I also wanted to practice writing programs with the MVC pattern, and automate     the process of learning verbs already without paper and pen -).
 This is how this small but very useful program arose.